Mohammad-Furqan-Portfolio/hangman/README.md

 Utilize control flow statements for game logic.
 Manage program state through class attributes.

-Certainly!
-A well-documented README can greatly enhance the quality and usability of your project.
-Below is a sample README template that includes all the sections you mentioned:

 Project Title: Hangman Game in Python
 Table of Contents
 Description